AlpMehmet/AlpMehmet/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2021 Goals: Meet with more people and improve myself in machine learning.
+- 🥅 2022 Goals: Meet with more people and improve myself in swift.
-- 🌱 I’m currently learning more about TypeScript.
+- 🌱 I’m currently learning more about Swift.
 - 💬 Ask me about any tech related stuff.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/alp-mehmet-öztürk-6b6872195/)